The Emergence of FinTech in Middle East & North Africa

 Under some regional data protection laws (for example the Bahrain Data Protection Law), an individual may object to decisions that are made solely on automated processing of personal data intended to assess him / her (for example in the context of a loan application).
 Please see Andrew Fawcett’s and Krishna Jhala’s article titled ‘Borrowers in Bahrain may be able to Object to Automated Loan Processing Decisions‘.

-Ethical use of AI
+Ethical use of Artificial Intelligence

 Guidelines have been developed around the world to provide a framework for the ethical use of AI.
 Regulators globally have in general sought to avoid enacting laws so as to avoid stifling innovation.
 Given the infancy of AI technologies, it is believed that a soft regulatory approach will help the industry flourish whilst enabling regulators to better understand the associated risks.
 The focus is more on working with business to develop an agile approach to regulation that is industry specific.